 The role and prominence of the focus on Net measures has increased significantly through greater user needs and analytical uses as well as policy uses, particularly related to sustainability and the statistical measurement of climate change, its impact and related policies.
 This Guidance Note (GN) examines the challenges of improving the steps between the Gross measurement and Net measurement to support the need for higher quality and reliable Net estimates and recommends steps for the way forward.
-The two main elements of the Gross-Net adjustment proposed in the GN are consumption of fixed capital and depletion of natural assets.
+The two main elements of the Gross-Net adjustment proposed in the GN are consumption of fixed capital and depletion of natural resources.

 There is a separate GN (CM.2 on Terminology and Branding of the Economic Accounting Statistical Standards) that covers the need to apply clearer and stricter application of terminology regarding the terms Net and Gross - this is also a key ingredient in increasing the focus on Net measures.
-In addition, GN (WS.6 on Accounting for the Economic Ownership and Depletion of Natural Resources) covers in more detail the recommended recording of natural resource depletion in the 2025 SNA.
+In addition, Guidance Note WS.6 on Accounting for the Economic Ownership and Depletion of Natural Resources and Guidance Note WS.8 Accounting for Biological Resources cover in more detail the recommended recording of the costs of depletion of natural resources in the 2025 SNA.

-1 - INTRODUCTION
+1-INTRODUCTION

-1. The terminology 'netting and 'net' used in the 2008 SNA are explained in paragraphs 2.71 and 2.72 and the guidance on the use of the terms 'net' and 'gross' are covered in the Guidance Note (GN) CM.2.
+1. The terminology 'netting' and 'net' used in the 2008 SNA are explained in paragraphs 2.71 and 2.72 and the guidance on the use of the terms 'net' and 'gross' are covered in the Guidance Note (GN) CM.2.
 It is important to note, there are differences between these terms.
-In this GN, 'net' is understood as product, income and savings net of the consumption of fixed capital (CFC) as explained in 2008 SNA para.
+In this GN, 'net' is understood as value added (including Domestic Product), income and savings net of the consumption of fixed capital (CFC) as explained in 2008 SNA para.
 2.141: